-WPA Enterprise features WPA security used in coordination with a RADIUS server.
+WPA Enterprise is used in coordination with a RADIUS server.
 (This should only be used when a RADIUS server is connected to the Router.)
-WPA Enterprise offers two authentication methods, EAP-TLS and PEAP, as well as two encryption methods, TKIP and AES, with dynamic encryption keys.
+WPA Enterprise offers two encryption methods, TKIP and AES, with dynamic encryption keys.
+It offers two authentication methods, EAP-TLS and PEAP.
+Select one of these methods and follow the appropriate instructions below.

-Authentication - Select the authentication method your network is using, EAP-TLS or PEAP.
+Server Name - Enter the name of the authentication server (this is optional).

-If you selected EAP-TLS, enter the login name of your wireless network in the Login Name field.
-Enter the name of the authentication server in the Server Name field (this is optional).
-From the Certificate drop-down menu, select the certificate you have installed to authenticate you on your wireless network.
-Select the type of encryption, TKIP or AES, from the Encryption drop-down menu.
+Certificate - Select the certificate you have installed to authenticate you on your wireless network.
+If you want to use any certificate, keep the default setting, Trust Any.

-Click the Next button to continue or the Back button to return to the previous screen.
+Encryption - Select the type of algorithm you want to use, TKIP or AES.

-If you selected PEAP, enter the login name of your wireless network in the Login Name field.
-Enter the password of your wireless network in the Password field.
-Enter the name of the authentication server in the Server Name field (this is optional).
-From the Certificate drop-down menu, select the certificate you have installed to authenticate you on your wireless network; if you want to use any certificate, keep the default setting, Trust Any.
-Then select the authentication method used inside the PEAP tunnel.
-Select the type of encryption, TKIP or AES, from the Encryption drop-down menu.
+Server Name - Enter the name of the authentication server (this is optional).

+Certificate - Select the certificate you have installed to authenticate you on your wireless network.
+If you want to use any certificate, keep the default setting, Trust Any.

+Inner Authen. - Select the authentication method used inside the PEAP tunnel.

+Encryption - Select the type of algorithm you want to use, TKIP or AES.

-Figure 4-15: Wireless Security - WPA Enterprise - EAP-TLS
+Figure 4-18: Wireless Security - WPA Enterprise Using EAP-TLS Screen

-Figure 4-16: Wireless Security - WPA Enterprise - PEAP
+Figure 4-19: Wireless Security - WPA Enterprise Using PEAP Screen